 7. Cleaning Your Floors First

-If your floors are obviously dirty, it can be tempting to clean them first come cleaning day.
+If your floors are obviously dirty, it can be tempting to focus on them first on cleaning day.
 But if you do, you’ll only be making more work for yourself later on!

 The most efficient way to clean a room is to start at the top and work your way down.
 That way, you don’t have to worry about pushing dust and dirt onto a clean floor, which could make you backtrack and waste precious time.